-HUD's Verification Hierarchy [Notice PIH 2010-19]
+HUD's Verification Hierarchy [Notice PIH 2018-18]

-HUD authorizes the PHA to use six methods to verify family information and specifies the circumstances in which each method will be used.
+HUD mandates the use of the EIV system and offers administrative guidance on the use of other methods to verify family information and specifies the circumstances in which each method will be used.
 In general HUD requires the CCHA to use the most reliable form of verification that is available and to document the reasons when the CCHA uses a lesser form of verification.
 In order of priority, the forms of verification that the CCHA will use are:

-Up-front Income Verification (UIV) using HUD's Enterprise Income Verification (EIV) system

-Up-front Income Verification (UIV) using a non-HUD system

-Written Third-Party Verification (may be provided by applicant or participant)

-Written Third-party Verification Form

-Oral Third-party Verification
+- Up-front Income Verification (UIV) using HUD's Enterprise Income Verification (EIV) system - Up-front Income Verification (UIV) using a non-HUD system - Written Third-Party Verification (may be provided by applicant or participant) - Written Third-party Verification Form - Oral Third-party Verification - Self-Certification

-Self-Certification